75lb/array-tools/README.md

 Takes any input and guarantees an array back.

 - converts array-like objects (e.g. `arguments`) to a real array
-- converts `null` or `undefined` to an empty array
+- converts `undefined` to an empty array
-- converts any another other, singular value into an array containing that value
+- converts any another other, singular value (including `null`) into an array containing that value
 - ignores input which is already an array

 **Kind**: static method of <code>[array-tools](#module_array-tools)</code>